MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-get-interpret.md

 ```

 ### Map academic reference to paper

+> [!NOTE]
+> This example will only work starting with MAKES release 2020-03-13

 This example maps a raw academic reference string to the academic paper that most closely maps to the metadata present in the reference string.